asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 #### Action category: Keyboard

-In the following, the actions of category *Keyboard* are briefly explained.
+In the following, the actions of category *Keyboard* are briefly explained:

 ##### Hold key(s) (as long as input action)

-This action presses (and holds) desired keys (or key combinations) of the computer keyboard as long as the corresponding button is pressed.
-The previously selected keyboard key(s) will be held down for as long as the key is held down.
-The desired keyboard key(s) can be selected from a dropdown selection box or recorded directly from the keyboard input.
-(Explaination of key selection see below and figure 6).
+This action presses (and holds) desired keys (or key combinations) as long as the corresponding button is pressed.
+The desired keyboard key(s) can be selected from a dropdown selection box or recorded directly from the keyboard input (see key selection explaination below, figure 6).

 ##### Press key(s) + release automatically

-The "Press key(s) + release again"-action allows to press desired keys (or key combinations) of the computer keyboard as soon as the button is pressed.
+This action pressed desired keys (or key combinations).
 The keyboard keys are pressed and released immediately (i.e. not held down as long as the button is pressed).
-The desired keyboard key(s) can be selected from a dropdown selection box or recorded directly from the keyboard input.
-(Explaination of key selection see below and figure 6).
+The desired keyboard key(s) can be selected from a dropdown selection box or recorded directly from the keyboard input (see key selection explaination below, figure 6).

 ##### Press or release key(s) (toggle)

-The "Press or Release Key(s) (toggle)" actions allows desired (or key combinations) keys on the computer keyboard to change their state (i.e. pressed or released) as soon as the button is pressed.
-Note that the keyboard key remains pressed until the key is pressed again!
+This action allows desired keys (or key combinations) to change their state (i.e. pressed or released) every time the button is pressed. ***Note*** that the keyboard key remains pressed until the button is pressed *again*!

-*Key selection works as follows*:
+**Key selection explained:**
 The desired keyboard key can be chosen from a selection box (left of the "Add" button).
 After clicking **ADD**, the selected key name (key identifier) appears in "Insert Keys" field, indicating that this key is now assigned to the button.
 Multiple keys can be added for generating key combinations / keyboard shortcuts.
 Figure 8 shows how to assign keyboard key "KEY_D" to button 1.
 This will cause a lowercase "d" to be written each time button 1 is pressed.
 Alternatively to the selection box, keys or key combinations can also be recorded from live keyboard input by clicking the "Insert key" field (left of the "Clear" button).
 Keys that have already been assigned can be removed by clicking **CLEAR**.

-**Note:** With "KEY_SHIFT" in combination with letter keys, capital letters can be created.
+***Note:*** With "KEY_SHIFT" in combination with letter keys, capital letters can be created.
 All supported key names (identifiers) can be found in the appendix.

 ![Abbildung6](./Bilder/ENabb6.PNG)

 *Figure 6*: Key selection (here for the "Press or release key(s) toggle" action)